prxshetty/CodeClimax/README.md

 - **Toggle Selection**: Click a selected item again to deselect
 - **One Selection Only**: Only one media can be selected at a time

-### Favorites System
-- Mark media as favorites in the edit dialog
-- Favorites get priority in automatic selection
-- Favorites show a ⭐ star indicator

 ---